 Read also: How to listen to The Conversation podcasts?

-In his column, Benoît Tonson tells us about the strategies developed by our primate cousins to keep the parasites that complicate their existence at bay.
+In his column, Benoît Tonson tells us regarding the strategies developed by our primate cousins to keep the parasites that complicate their existence at bay.
 Clémence Poirotte (German Primate Center) and Marie Charpentier (CNRS) discovered that female mandrills can count on their sense of smell to identify their parasitized congeners and adapt their social interactions accordingly.
 Olivier Kaisin (University of Liège) and his colleagues have noticed that lion tamarins seem to use cabreúva resin instead… a tree well known in traditional human medicine for its healing, antibiotic, anti-inflammatory and antiparasitic properties!

 Good listening !